castrguru/web/README.md

 UI offers front-end software development kit (SDK); while UX back-end portal for Farcaster frames builders.

+### THIS PROJECT IS CURRENTLY STILL IN ALPHA-STAGE DEVELOPMENT.
+PLEASE DO NOT USE IN PRODUCTION.

+---

 # Table of Contents
 - [Introduction](#introduction)